-Applicants to the Accelerated Dual Degrees in Bachelor of Science and Master of Science in Chemistry must meet the General Admission Requirements as presented in the Clark Atlanta University Undergraduate and Graduate Catalogs.
+Applicants to the Accelerated Dual Degrees in Bachelor of Science and Master of Science in Chemistry must meet the General Admissions Requirements as published in the Undergraduate and Graduate Catalogs.
 Students are admitted based on their academic achievement in secondary school.
 Students must have a minimum cumulative high school grade point average of 3.25 and minimum scores of 900 on the composite Scholastic Assessment Test (SAT) or 22 on the American College Testing (ACT).

-In addition to the General Degree Requirements as published in the Clark Atlanta University Undergraduate and Graduate Catalogs, students must satisfy all the requisite major and cognate courses and complete for award of the Bachelor of Science Degree in Chemistry.
+In addition to the General Degree Requirements as published in the Undergraduate and Graduate Catalogs, students must satisfy all the requisite major and cognate courses and complete for award of the Bachelor of Science Degree in Chemistry.
 Students must complete a minimum of thirty (30) credits of graduate courses in the major field including an acceptable thesis.